uio-carpentry/uio-carpentry.github.io/content/about/charter.md

 members of the board (2 members).

-The board will appoint a board chair, vice chair, communications officer and and secretary at the first meeting of the new board after the election.
+The board will appoint a board chair, vice chair, communications officer and secretary at the first meeting of the new board after the election.
+Officer positions should normally be filled by elected members.

 Responsibilities of each officer of the board are as follows: